Funding for age friendly communities

 • projects that do not demonstrate benefits for older people and their participation in the community

-• existing programmes, projects, products or services or projects that duplicate existing programmes or services available in your community
+• programmes, projects, products or services that duplicate existing programmes or services available in your community

 • new capital works or upgrades to existing infrastructure such as construction costs, building repairs or alterations